Select Page

 Conclusion

-The construction and fall of the Berlin Wall were defining events of the Cold War era.
-The wall symbolized the division between the capitalist West and the communist East, representing the struggle for freedom and the failures of communism.
-Its fall marked the end of the Cold War and the reunification of Germany.
-The legacy of the Berlin Wall serves as a powerful reminder of the importance of freedom, human rights, and the pursuit of peace.
+The building of the Berlin Wall and its destruction are best summarized as the events that marked Cold War.
+The wall represented the struggle between capitalist West and communism in the East and gave meaning for the effort and the failure of communism.
+Its fall signaled the end of the Cold War, as well as the reunification of two Germanies.
+On the whole, the Berlin Wall events might function as the memorial of the fight of people for freedom and human rights and for the establishment of peace.

 Was the Berlin Wall a Cold War Event?